-I’m lazy in several key ways that are essential for investing success.
+I'm lazy in several key ways that are essential for investing success.
 First, I keep the majority of my portfolio in diversified index funds that are allocated appropriately for my investment goals and risk tolerance.
-I keep the index funds in a Roth IRA for me, a Roth IRA for my wife, and both of our 401ks.
+I keep the index funds in a Roth IRA for me, a Roth IRA for my wife, and both of our 401(k)s.
 I also have a SEP IRA for the business, which is invested in index funds as well.
 I'm actually doing a solo 401k this year for the side business instead.

-Looking back, I really haven’t changed the funds I invest in over the last 2-3 years.
+Looking back, I really haven't changed the funds I invest in over the last two to three years.
 I have trimmed several positions and added to others to reallocate my portfolio, but I typically do that once per year.
 I use a Google Doc to keep track of my asset allocation across multiple accounts.

-For actually depositing money in, our 401ks are automatically invested, and I lump sum invest our Roth IRAs and the SEP IRA.
-I use this lump sum investment to do my asset allocation adjustments – having the extra cash in the account makes it much easier to get things adjusted appropriately without having to sell too much or tinker more that you have too.
+For actually depositing money in, our 401(k)s are automatically invested, and I lump sum invest our Roth IRAs and the SEP IRA.
+I use this lump sum investment to do my asset allocation adjustments — having the extra cash in the account makes it much easier to get things adjusted appropriately without having to sell too much or tinker more that you have to.

 Where Do I Gamble?

-I do invest in individual stocks, and I currently hold 8 individual stocks.
-Actually, I originally only owned 5 stocks, but have since enjoyed stock spin offs that have created additional positions for me.
+I do invest in individual stocks, and I currently hold eight individual stocks.
+Actually, I originally only owned five stocks, but have since enjoyed stock spin-offs that have created additional positions for me.
 I try not to let these positions take up more than 5% of my portfolio, but right now they are at about 10% due to gains in the early part of the year.
-I’ll rebalance them next spring to get everything back inline.
+I'll rebalance them next fall to get everything back in-line.

 But, even here I'm pretty lazy.
 Every stock I own currently I've held for over a year.
 The longest position I have I've actually held for roughly 10 years, and the shortest is at about 1.5 years.
 The others are in the middle of that.
 If I do invest in an individual stock, it's for the long run — I'm not a trader.